-Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is actually not a township at all but part of the municipality of Mount Desert which covers 25,699 acres and has an approximate population of 2,053 per the year 2010 census (a slight drop from the 2,109 reported in the 2000 census).
-There are often many sailboats, yachts, and lobster boats anchored in Seal Harbor adding to the seaside ambiance.
-A quaint and chic little village offering peaceful views of the harbor, it has become the preferred summering place for many of the rich and famous.
-For “less affluent” locals and visitors alike, the public beach (next to Route 3 in Seal Harbor) offers a less crowded alternative to the better known Sand Beach near the beginning of the Park Loop Road. (view Seal Harbor photos)
+Seal Harbor, Maine, located on the southeastern part of Mount Desert Island in Hancock County close to Acadia National Park, is a village in the town of Mount Desert which covers 25,699 acres and has an approximate population of 2,053 (per year 2010 census, a slight drop from the 2,109 reported in the 2000 census).
+Many sailboats, yachts, and lobster boats anchor in Seal Harbor adding to the seaside ambiance.
+A quaint and chic little village offering beautiful peaceful views, it has become the preferred summering place for many of the rich and famous.
+For “less affluent” locals and visitors alike, the public beach (next to Route 3) offers a less crowded alternative to the better known Sand Beach near the beginning of the Park Loop Road.

 Weddings in Acadia National Park: Visit the weddings section for information about having a wedding ceremony within Acadia National Park or elsewhere on MDI or nearby villages and towns.